genepi/imputationserver/docs/api.md

 # API Reference

+!!! warning "Deprecated Documentation"
+    ⚠️ This documentation is deprecated and is no longer maintained.
+The latest documentation can be found at [**Michigan Imputation Server 2**](https://genepi.github.io/michigan-imputationserver/).

 The REST APIs provide programmatic ways to submit new jobs and to download data from Michigan Imputation Server.
 It identifies users using authentication tokens, responses are provided in JSON format.